 - Poor hearing – Hearing issues may prevent senior citizens from hearing warnings on the road.
 Examples such as sirens from emergency vehicles or horns from other cars.
 When behind the wheel, adults must be able to hear and react immediately when they’re on the road.

 - Changes in attention and reaction time – As we age, our response times slow down a bit.
 We process information slower, and our reflexes aren’t as sharp.
 All of the signs, pedestrians, and cars can be overwhelming for an elder driver.

 - Medications – Some medications have side effects such as dizziness or drowsiness.
 These can impair driving ability and make it a risky proposition.

 Safety Tips: How Senior Drivers Can Be Safer On The Road

-One positive that elderly drivers have in their corner is that they have a lot of driving experience.
+One positive that older motorists have in their corner is that they have a lot of experience operating a motor vehicle.
 The experience can help you be more prepared for the many possible scenarios you’ll face.
 Unfortunately, some situations can be out of our control.
-The DMV recommends these safety tips for elder drivers who are still on the road:
+The DMV recommends these safety tips for senior citizens who are still on the road:

 - Stay away from driving at night – Eyesight can begin to deteriorate as early as our 30’s.
-Driving at night can be increasingly risky.
+Operating a car or truck at night can be increasingly risky.
 Some roads are not well lit, and pedestrians can be very hard to see.

 - Avoid rush hour and heavy traffic – This isn’t always possible.
 However, if you have the option to drive during times where the roads are less busy, it is recommended that you do so.